cosmos/gex/readme.md

 gex --help
 Usage of gex:
   -h string
-        host to connect (default "localhost")
+               host to connect (default "localhost") -p int
-  -p int
                port to connect (default 26657)
+  -s boolean
-  -s    use SSL for connection
+               use SSL for connection
 ```

 ## Preview